benshulman/gryd-matching/README.md

 # gryd-matching
 Python code for matching GRYD and LAPD events by date and location.

-Gecoords queries the Google API to geocode addresses into GPS coordinates.
+Geocodes queries the Google API to geocode addresses into GPS coordinates.

 Initialmatch pairs events by proximity in date and location.